wombleton/gitlaw-nz/acts/C/Citizens Initiated Referenda Act 1993.md

     (2) \[Repealed\]

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $20,000 who fails, without reasonable excuse, to comply with subsection (1A).
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $20,000 who fails, without reasonable excuse, to comply with subsection (1A).

     (4) Every person who makes, under subsection (1A), a return that is false in any material particular---

-    *   (a) is, if the person makes the return knowing that the return is false in a material particular, guilty of a corrupt practice and is liable on conviction on indictment to imprisonment for a term not exceeding 1 year or to a fine not exceeding $20,000, or to both; and
+    *   (a) is, if the person makes the return knowing that the return is false in a material particular, guilty of a corrupt practice and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $20,000, or to both; and

-    *   (b) is, in any other case, guilty of an illegal practice, and is liable on conviction on indictment to a fine not exceeding $20,000, unless the person proves:
+    *   (b) is, in any other case, guilty of an illegal practice, and is liable on conviction to a fine not exceeding $20,000, unless the person proves:

         *   (i) that he or she had no intention to mis-state or conceal the facts; and